-1.1 Establishment and Effective Date.
-In 1996, the Limited, Inc., a Delaware corporation (the "Company"), established a stock incentive plan known as "The Limited, Inc. 1993 Stock Option and Performance Incentive Plan (1996 Restatement)" (the "1996 Plan").
-The 1996 Plan became effective on May 20, 1996.
-The 1996 Plan was amended and restated by the Company's Board of Directors (the "Board") on March 21, 1997 (the "Plan"), subject to approval of the Company's stockholders.
+- 1.1 Establishment and Effective Date.
+The Limited, Inc., a Delaware corporation (the "Company"), hereby establishes a stock incentive plan to be known as "The Limited, Inc. 1993 Stock Option and Performance Incentive Plan (1998 Restatement)" (the "Plan").
+The Plan shall become effective on March 19, 1998, subject to the approval of the Company's stockholders at the 1998 Annual Meeting.
+Upon approval by the Board of Directors of the Company (the "Board"), awards may be made as provided herein, subject to stockholder approval. - 1.2 Purpose.

-1.2 Purpose.
 The Company desires to attract and retain the best available executive and key management associates for itself and its subsidiaries and to encourage the highest level of performance by such associates in order to serve the best interests of the Company and its stockholders.
 The Plan is expected to contribute to the attainment of these objectives by offering eligible associates the opportunity to acquire stock ownership interests in the Company, and other rights with respect to stock of the Company, and to thereby provide them with incentives to put forth maximum efforts for the success of the Company and its subsidiaries.